Geological Sciences M.Eng. (Ithaca)

 Students who are self-motivated and self-directed with strong quantitative backgrounds and a keen interest in and curiosity about the Earth are encouraged to apply.
 While helpful, prior study of geology is not a requirement for admission; applications from students with undergraduate degrees in other fields are welcome.

-Applicants are required to submit an online application, a statement of purpose, an official transcript from each college or university attended, three letters of recommendation, and GRE general test scores.
-Applicants whose native language is not English must also submit TOEFL scores.
+Applicants are required to submit an online application, a statement of purpose, an official transcript from each college or university attended, three letters of recommendation and all applicants must meet the English Language Proficiency Requirement.

 Learning Outcomes